Skip to product information

 Wild plum

 Because these plums evolved here they are able to produce fruit without any sprays and minimal human care.
 That said wild plums will still respond positively to good tree care practices such as pruning, mulching, and compost.
-The plums range in color and flavor but are generally small in size.
+The plums themselves can range in color and flavor but are generally small in size.
+Flavor can vary widely from seedling to seedling.
 Many folks enjoy making jams and preserves with native plums.
 They are great for wildlife food and work well in wind breaks and hedgerows.
 Like other native plants they play a key role in supporting wildlife of all kinds.
 Native insects use the shrubs for food and habitat.
 Their thickets provide cover for animals of all kind, especially birds.
 Most native plums have some small thorns.
 This helps deter browsing animals.

-Overall these are amazing plants.
-We hope to expand our plum offerings in 2025 but for 2024 our selections are somewhat limited.
-We have some beach plums, bare root and ready to go for 2024 and lots of Chickasaw plum seed planted for 2025.
-Plum seed can sometimes experience double dormancy so it can be tricky to anticipate when we will see germination.
-There are over a dozen species of native plum are we are itching to grow them all!
+Wild plums are amazing and hardy plants.
+Plum seed can sometimes experience double dormancy so it can be tricky to anticipate when we will see germination in the nursery.
+There are over a dozen species of native plum are we are itching to grow as many as we can!
 If you come across a patch that is producing a lot of fruit we would love to explore buying seed from you (or exploring a trade option).
+To date we have grown Chickasaw plums & beach plums.

 2025 Selections